monsoonmaelstrom/book2/book2.md

 “How long is it going to take us to make it Branton,” Henry asks.

-“Probably a couple of weeks,” Alex answers.
+“Probably a few of weeks,” Alex answers.

 “So they’ll make it back before we do,” Henry says with a nod.